jonathas-boilerplate/reactjs/README.md

-# reactjs
+# Minimal ReactJS setup

-Minimal ReactJS setup
+This boilerplate is to create a project exclusively based on ReactJS.